The Waterdance

 The Waterdance is a 1992 American comedy-drama film directed by Neal Jimenez and Michael Steinberg and starring Eric Stoltz, Wesley Snipes, William Forsythe, and Helen Hunt.
 It was written by Neal Jimenez.
-The film is a semi-autobiographical story about a young fiction writer who becomes tetraplegic fully paralyzed in a hiking accident and works to rehabilitate his body and mind at a rehabilitation center.
+The film is a semi-autobiographical story about a young fiction writer who becomes paraplegic in a hiking accident and works to rehabilitate his body and mind at a rehabilitation center.

 The title refers to a dream recounted by Raymond Hill, Snipes's character, about dancing on the surface of a lake.
 Since, in Raymond's dream, he must continue dancing on the lake to avoid sinking and drowning, the dream may be a metaphoric reference to the necessity of continually coping with the world.

 Plot

 Joel Garcia is a writer who, after a hiking accident at a mountain, must struggle with paralysis.
 At the same time, he carries a relationship with Anna, a married woman, with whom he was having an affair at the time of the accident.
 The lovers attempt to carry on their affair during his emotional and difficult rehabilitation as a paraplegic.